 Existing physician-assisted dying laws mirror Oregon’s Death with Dignity Act, which is widely acclaimed as successful and which independent studies prove has safeguards to protect patients and prevents misuse.

 The death with dignity process is robust: Two physicians must confirm the patient’s residency, diagnosis, prognosis, mental competence, and voluntariness of the request.
-Two waiting periods, the first between oral request, the second between receiving and filling the prescription, are required.
+Two waiting periods, the first between the oral requests, the second between receiving and filling the prescription, are required.

-- Oregon (Oregon Death with Dignity Act; 1994/1997)
+- District of Columbia (D.C.
+Death with Dignity Act; 2016/2017)

-- Washington (Washington Death with Dignity Act; 2008)
+- Maine (Death with Dignity Act; 2019)